-Children flourish due to the childminder's thorough understanding of their individual needs, which enables him to promote their welfare and development exceedingly well.
 The childminder's excellent knowledge and understanding of how children learn ensures they make the best possible progress.
-Overall, there are excellent partnerships with parents and highly effective and proactive links with external agencies and some early years' providers.
-These contribute significantly to ensuring continuity in children's care, learning and development.
-The childminder is always striving to improve and quick to review his practice and systems and procedures are robust.
-He works collaboratively with others to continually evaluate the quality of the provision, which ensures the best possible outcomes for children overall.
+Children thrive due to the childminder's thorough understanding of their individual needs, which enables him to promote their welfare and development exceedingly well.
+Overall, excellent partnerships with parents and proactive highly effective links with external agencies and some early years providers contributes significantly to ensuring continuity in children's care learning and development.
+The childminder works collaboratively with others to continually evaluate the quality of the provision.
+The childminder is always striving to improve and as a result ensures the best possible outcomes for children.